Saturday, April 22nd, 2017

 Professor Omar Yaghi, one of the senior scientists on the project, is calling the harvester “personalized water.”
 He envisions a future where water is supplied “off-grid, where you have a device at home running on ambient solar for delivering water that satisfies the needs of a household,” Yaghi said in a release.

 Yaghi, a UC Berkeley chemistry professor, is also the inventor of the key element of the water harvester — metal-organic frameworks, or MOF.
 MOFs are compounds created by combining metals with organic molecules.
-The resulting materials can be highly absorbent, […]
+The resulting materials can be highly absorbent, making […]

 2 Comments